deltaryz/sharez/README.md

 All of these parameters are configurable in the GUI settings menu, and saved in `~/.config/sharez/config.json`.
 Command flags take priority over saved settings.

+Checkboxes/flags are listed in the order they are executed by the program.

 ![Screenshot of settings menu](img/options.png)

 ### NOTE: While developing this, transfer.sh appears to have gone offline.
 Curl will freeze while trying to upload.
 If it doesn't come back, I will look into alternatives.